Could you talk us through some of the different camera moves you might see in a video production?

 You can have your camera on a slider, which is a short (usually a metre or so) rail kind of thing to move the camera side to side or in and out.
 A longer version of this is called a dolly which comes on tracks like a train.
 It can even have the tracks moving forward almost as if you’re zooming in on the subject but all background will change because you are moving the camera, not just zooming in on the lens, which has a different perspective.
 So all in all you have quite a lot of choices.

 When might they be used in a typical video?

-Usually, the director has got a vision of what they want the audience to feel, for example, if they want the audience to feel certain emotions they'll tell the cinematographer (the person on a film set in charge of camerawork and lighting) say: ‘this is a fast-paced action scene I want people to feel panic’ and then as the cinematographer you’d suggest something, for instance, handheld because that type of jittery, frantic movement will create panic on the screen.
-Whereas, if the director wanted some slow-building tension you might put your camera on a dolly, for instance, and slowly move it towards the subject.
+Usually, the director has got a vision of what they want the audience to feel.
+For example, if they want the audience to feel certain emotions they'll tell the cinematographer (the person on a film set in charge of camerawork and lighting): ‘this is a fast-paced action scene and I want people to feel panic’ and then as the cinematographer you’d suggest something like, for instance, the handheld, because that type of jittery, frantic movement will create panic on the screen.
+Whereas, if the director wanted some slow-building tension you might put your camera on a dolly and slowly move it towards the subject.
 If someone was talking about something really serious then you’d very slowly zoom in on it, so the audience can feel the emphasis on what they’re saying.

 What effect do camera moves have on people and how can they add to the effectiveness of a video?